-In California, check fraud falls under Penal Code 476 PC.
-California Penal Code 476 PC charges are quite serious and the penalties, if convicted, are severe.
-If you have been charged with check fraud or a related offense in California, you need to contact a criminal defense attorney who can represent you.
+In California, check fraud falls under California Penal Code 476 PC.
+Charges under 476 PC are quite serious and the penalties, if convicted, are severe.
+If you have been accused of committing check fraud in California, you need to contact a criminal defense attorney who can represent you.

 What is Check Fraud?

-California’s check fraud law, Penal Code 476 PC, is part of the broader category of California fraud offenses and is considered a crime of forgery.
-In California, check fraud is defined as the making, possession, passing on, or use of a false or altered check to be used as payment, or the attempt to do any of the above.
+In California, check fraud refers to the making, possession, passing on, or use of a false or altered check to be used as payment, or the attempt to do any of the above.
 Additionally, in order to be convicted of check fraud, the prosecutor must prove that you committed the fraudulent activity knowingly and intentionally.

 The most frequent form of check fraud in California is the signing or endorsement of a check with another person’s name without his or her permission, but check fraud can take many other forms including: